wasim-abuzaher/test-web-stack/README.md

 While this README assumes you implement both backend and frontend, only frontend context is required if you apply for Front-end position.
 To better showcase your skills and experience we encourage you to complete both "UI Context" and "Backend Context" parts depending on your time availability.
 In case you decide not to implement backend according to spec, feel free to implement mock api to accompany your frontend work.

-- **Please update readme with instructions on how to run a project, ideally we should be able to run it with one command (please also include all needed environment variables, or send them by email if possible).**
+- **Please remember to update README with instructions on how to run a project.
+Ideally, we should be able to run it with one command.
+Please also include all required environment variables, or send them by email.**

-- **After opening a pull request, please send us an email with link to that pull request.**
+- **After opening a pull request, please email us a link to it.**

-- If you have anything that you would like to improve in your app, feel free to add “Improvements” section in readme and write it all there.
+- If you have anything that you would like to improve in your app in case of more time, feel free to add “Improvements” section in README and outline it all there.

 ## Backend Context